 BSR Sports Staff: Bi-Weekly NFL Mock Draft V2

-Written by BSR Sports Staff on March 7, 2018
+Written by BSR Sports Department on March 7, 2018

 The Black Squirrel Radio Sports staff is getting in on the NFL mock draft game!
 Check back every two weeks to see the latest NFL mock draft from the Members of the BSR Sports Department.
 With that being said, let’s get into the picks!
 Take a look at our last mock draft here!